LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 The AppMgr updates the list of registered xApps when it receives a registration or deregistration request from an xApp, which are HTTP messages carrying a JSON with xApp data.
 Also, both are already implemented in OSC's Python xApp framework `_BaseXapp` class, so xApps written using either `Xapp` or `RMRXapp` classes do not need to re-implement them.

-The registration request is an HTTP POST sent by the xApp to the AppMgr during the `_BaseXapp` initilization (called during `Xapp` and `RMRXapp` initializations).
+The registration request is an HTTP POST sent by the xApp to the AppMgr during the `_BaseXapp` initialization (called during `Xapp` and `RMRXapp` initializations).
 The message is sent to the AppMgr `http` service at port `8080` and path `ric/v1/register`.
 Thus, as the AppMgr is deployed at the `ricplt` namespace, the full URL is: `http://service-ricplt-appmgr-http.ricplt:8080/ric/v1/register`.